Rock-bottom mortgage rates may soon be a thing of the past. Make your move before the window closes.

 2. Get rid of your mortgage insurance

 If you bought your home with a down payment smaller than 20 percent of the purchase amount, you probably were required to buy mortgage insurance.
-(It protects your home’s lenders and investors, not you).
-It’s expensive.
-Private mortgage insurance (PMI) charged on conventional loans, costs 0.5 percent to 1 percent of your loan’s value.
-Federal Housing Administration mortgages include mortgage insurance, too.
-You have to compare the loans you’re offered and their entire cost to tell which is the better deal.
-Your lender can help you do this.
+(It protects your home’s lender, not you.)
+Private mortgage insurance (PMI) charged on conventional loans can cost 0.5 percent to 1 percent of your loan’s value.
+Federal Housing Administration (FHA) mortgages include mortgage insurance, too.